This Is How We Can Beat the Coronavirus

 Because we failed to set up a testing infrastructure, we can’t check that many people.
 At the moment, we can’t even test everyone who is sick.
 Therefore, we’re attempting mitigation—accepting that the epidemic will grow, but trying to reduce R0 as much as possible.

-Our primary approach is social distancing—asking people to stay away from each other.
+Our primary approach is social distancing—asking people to stay away from one another.
 This has meant closing schools, restaurants, and bars.
 It’s meant asking people to work from home and not meet in groups of 10 or more.
 Our efforts are good, temporizing measures.
-By slowing the growth of the infection, it improves the chance our health-care system will be able to keep up.
+Slowing the growth of the infection improves the chance our health-care system will be able to keep up.

 But these efforts won’t help those who are already infected.
 It will take up to two weeks for those infected today to show any symptoms, and some people won’t show symptoms at all.
 Social distancing cannot prevent these infections, as they’ve already happened.
 Therefore, things will appear to get worse for some time, even if what we’re doing is making things better in the long run.
 The outbreak will continue to grow.

-But buried in Imperial College report is reason for optimism.
+But buried in the Imperial College report is reason for optimism.
 The analysis finds that in the do-nothing scenario, many people die and die quickly.
 With serious mitigation, though, many of the measures we’re taking now slow things down.
 By the summer, the report calculates, the number of people who become sick will eventually slow to a trickle.

 On this path, though, the real horror show will begin in the fall and crush us next winter, when COVID-19 comes back with a vengeance.

-This is what happened in 1918 with the flu.
+This is what happened with the flu in 1918.
 The spring was bad.
 Over the summer, the numbers of sick dwindled and created a false sense of security.
 Then, all hell broke loose.
 In late 1918, tens of millions of people died.

 If a similar pattern holds for COVID-19, then while things are bad now, it may be nothing compared to what we face at the end of the year.

-Because of this, some are now declaring that we might be in lockdown for the next 18 months.
+Because of this, some are now declaring that we might be on lockdown for the next 18 months.
 They see no alternative.
-If we go back to normal, they argue, the virus will run unchecked and tear through Americans in the fall and winter, infecting between 40-70 percent of us, killing millions and sending tens of millions to the hospital.
-To prevent that, they suggest we keep the world shut down.
-That will destroy the economy and the fabric of society.
+If we go back to normal, they argue, the virus will run unchecked and tear through Americans in the fall and winter, infecting 40 to 70 percent of us, killing millions and sending tens of millions to the hospital.
+To prevent that, they suggest we keep the world shut down, which would destroy the economy and the fabric of society.

 But all of that assumes that we can’t change.
 It’s based on the assumption that the only two choices are millions of deaths or a wrecked society.

 That’s not true.
 We can create a third path.
-We can decide to meet this challenge head on.
+We can decide to meet this challenge head-on.
 It is absolutely within our capacity to do so.
 We could develop tests that are fast, reliable, and ubiquitous.
 If we screen everyone, and do so regularly, we can let most people return to a more normal life.
 We can reopen schools and places where people gather.
 If we can be assured that the people who congregate aren’t infectious, they can socialize.

 We can build health-care facilities that do rapid screening and care for people who are infected, apart from those who are not.
-This will prevent transmission from one sick person to another in hospitals and other healthcare facilities.
+This will prevent transmission from one sick person to another in hospitals and other health-care facilities.
 We can even commit to housing infected people apart from their healthy family members, to prevent transmission in households.

 These steps alone still won’t be enough.